 Reducers

-Reducers in Toolkit are very similar to the Reducers in Redux itself, but have a few important differences.
+Reducers in Toolkit are similar to those in Redux but with some differences.
 Each reducer corresponds to a specific action, so there's no switch

 construction inside, and the reducers themselves are very small.
 And there is a direct change of state within the Reducers.
 How is that possible?